What does Richard mean?

 Richard \r(i)-cha-rd\ as a boys' name is pronounced RICH-erd.
 It is of Old German origin, and the meaning of Richard is "powerful leader".
 Norman name commonly used for the last 900 years except in the 19th century.
 England's King Richard Coeur de Lion gave the name lasting impressions of kingliness and the exploits of a Crusader knight.
 See also Ryker.
 English kings Richard I-III; singer Little Richard; composer Richard Rodgers; actors Richard Burton, Richard Kiley, Richard Gere, Richard Chamberlain; photographer Richard Avedon; American President Richard Nixon; football player Rich Gannon.

-Richard has 33 variant forms: Dick▼, Dickie▼, Dicky, Raechard, Ric, Ricard, Ricardo▲, Riccardo, Rich▼, Richardo, Richart, Richerd, Richie▼, Rick▼, Rickard, Rickert, Rickey▼, Ricki, Rickie▼, Ricky▼, Rico▼, Rikard, Riki, Rikki, Riocard, Ritchard, Ritcherd, Ritchie▼, Ritchy, Ritchyrd, Ritshard, Ritsherd and Ryszard.
+Richard has 33 variants: Dick▼, Dickie▼, Dicky, Raechard, Ric, Ricard, Ricardo, Riccardo, Rich▼, Richardo, Richart, Richerd, Richie▼, Rick▼, Rickard, Rickert, Rickey▼, Ricki, Rickie▼, Ricky, Rico▼, Rikard, Riki, Rikki, Riocard, Ritchard, Ritcherd, Ritchie▼, Ritchy, Ritchyrd, Ritshard, Ritsherd and Ryszard.

-A suggested similar baby name is Rickward.
-This name tends to be less commonly used than Richard.
+A recommended similar baby name is Rickward.
+This name tends to be less frequently used than Richard.